getappmap/vscode-appland/README.md

 Django, Flask, Express, and Spring.

 AppMap supports the following
-programming languages: Java, Python, Ruby, Typescript, and JavaScript.
+programming languages: Java, Python, Ruby, and TypeScript/JavaScript (for Node.js applications).

 AppMap can also be used to map a database-backed web application or API service, and instantly generate OpenAPI documentation based on the API